-1 In case of the armed attack or a direct threat of the armed attack on Georgia, the President of Georgia, upon the Prime Minister's submission, shall declare the state of war, sign the truce in the presence of appropriate conditions, and shall immediately present these decisions to the Parliament for approval.
+1. In case of the armed attack or a direct threat of the armed attack on Georgia, the President of Georgia, upon the Prime Minister's submission, shall declare the state of war, sign the truce in the presence of appropriate conditions, and shall immediately present these decisions to the Parliament for approval.
 Decision on introduction of the state of war shall come into force upon its announcement.
 The Parliament approves the decision upon assembly.
 If the Parliament does not approve the decision, it shall become null and void upon voting.

-2. In case of mass unrest, infringement of country's territorial integrity, military coup d'etat and armed insurrection, natural or technogenic disasters or epidemics, or in other cases when the state bodies are unable to normally exercise their constitutional powers, the President of Georgia upon submission of the Government shall declare a state of emergency throughout the whole territory of the country or in any part thereof and submit the decision to the Parliament for approval immediately.
-Extraordinary powers shall only apply to the territory where the state of emergency is declared.
-In cases of mass unrest, violation of country's territorial integrity, a military coup d'état or the armed insurrection, terrorist act, natural or technogenic disasters or epidemics or in any other occurrence, when the state organs lack the capacity to fulfill their constitutional duties normally, the President of Georgia upon submission of the Prime Minister shall declare the state of emergency on the entire territory of the country or in any part of it and shall immediately submit this decision to the Parliament for approval.
+2. In cases of mass unrest, violation of country's territorial integrity, a military coup d'état, the armed insurrection, terrorist act, natural or technogenic disasters or epidemics or in any other occurrence, when the state organs lack the capacity to fulfill their constitutional duties normally, the President of Georgia upon submission of the Prime Minister shall declare the state of emergency on the entire territory of the country or in any part of it and shall immediately submit this decision to the Parliament for approval.
 Decision shall enter force upon the announcement of the state of emergency.
 The Parliament approves the decision upon assembly.
+If the

-If the Parliament does not approve the decision, it shall become null and void upon voting.
-Extraordinary authority shall only apply to
+Parliament does not approve the decision, it shall become null and void upon voting.
+Extraordinary authority shall only apply to the territory where the state of emergency is declared.

-3. The President of Georgia shall issue decrees having force of law during a state of emergency or martial law that shall be valid until the revocation of the state of emergency or martial law.
-The decrees shall be submitted to Parliament when it is assembled.
-The Parliament shall vote on the decree not later than 48 hours after its submission to the Parliament.
-If the voting has not been held within this timeframe, the decree shall be considered approved.
-If the voting has been held within this timeframe, but the decree has not been approved, the decree loses its legal force.
-Decree related to the powers of the National Bank shall be issued with the consent of the National Bank.
-During the state of war and the state of emergency, the President of Georgia upon submission of the Prime Minister shall issue decrees that have force of the organic law, which shall be in force until the revocation of the state of emergency or martial law that shall be valid until the revocation of the state of emergency or martial law.
-Decree related to the authority of the National Bank shall be issued with consent of the National Bank.
+3. During the state of war and the state of emergency, the President of Georgia upon submission of the Prime Minister shall issue decrees that have force of the organic law, which shall be in force until the revocation of the state of war or the state of emergency respectively.
+The President of Georgia, , shall issue decrees having force of law during a state of emergency or martial law that shall be valid until the revocation of the state of emergency or martial law.
+Decree related to the authority of the National Bank shall be issued with consent of the President of the National Bank.
 Decree shall enter force upon its issuance.
 Decree shall be submitted to the Parliament immediately.
 The Parliament approves the decision upon assembly.
 If the Parliament does not approve the decision, it shall become null and void upon voting.

 4. During a state of emergency or state of war the President of Georgia shall have the right to restrict by decree the rights listed in Articles 13, 14, 15, 17, 18, 19, 21 and 26 of the Constitution on the entire territory of Georgia or in any part of it.
 During a state of emergency or state of war, the President of Georgia shall have the right to suspend by decree Paragraphs 2-6 of Article 13, Paragraph 2 of Article 14, Paragraph 2 of Article 15, Paragraphs 3, 5 and 6 of Article 17, Paragraph 2 of Article 18, and Paragraph 3 of Article 19.
-The President of Georgia shall be obliged to immediately submit the decree envisaged by this Paragraph to the Parliament for approval and it shall come into force after upon approval by the Parliament.
-The President of Georgia shall immediately submit the decree envisaged by this Paragraph to the Parliament for approval and it shall come into force envisaged by this Paragraph to the Parliament for approval by the Parliament.
-The President of Georgia shall immediately submit the decree on restriction of rights shall enter into force upon issuance, whereas decree on suspension of norms -after approval by the Parliament.
-Decree on restriction of rights shall be approved according to rule prescribed by Paragraph 3 of this Article.
+The President of Georgia shall immediately submit the decree envisaged by this Paragraph to the Parliament for approval.
+Decree on restriction of right shall enter into force upon issuance, whereas decree on suspension of norm -after approval by the Parliament.
+Decree on restriction of right shall be approved according to rule prescribed by Paragraph 3 of this Article.

-5. If a state of emergency or martial law has been introduced throughout the country, universal elections shall be held after revocation of the state of emergency or martial law.
-General elections shall not be held during the state of emergency or state of war.
+5. General elections shall not be held during the state of emergency or state of war.
 If the state of emergency is declared in a certain part of the country, a decision on conducting elections on the rest of the territory of the country shall be made by the Parliament.